 Palate: Well, I'm at the bottom of the bottle and I remember it tasting better before.
 I'm getting solvent and light fruit.
 B- but I REALLY want to re-taste with a different bottle.
 I don't think this sample is doing Balvenie 21 justice.

 t: sweet, soft, and delicately rounded.
 Vanilla cream, caramel, mandarin orange slices, with a sourdough bread side to this.
-Very easy to drink with green grapes and ripe golden fruits.
-Malt and peach juice in the finish.
+Very easy to drink with green grapes, dried strawberry, and ripe golden fruits.
+Butterscotch pudding with a hint of grape bubblegum in finish.
+Dense mouth feel.
 Usually port is a turn-off for me, but the cask selection works well for this. [solid B, but too expensive]